The CR-NHC Public Benefit Option: Redefining St Kitts Investment Migration

 A Shared Vision for Sustainable Development Under St Kitts Investment Migration

-As H.E.
-Calvin St. Juste underscored, this is not just a financial investment in the project; it is an investment in the nation’s people: “Our NHC will be overseeing the project, engaging local contractors, and hiring local tradesmen — from electricians to plumbers to block manufacturers.
-ClientReferrals insisted from the very beginning that these homes must be delivered by the people of St. Kitts and Nevis and constructed for the people of St. Kitts and Nevis.”
+H.E.
+Calvin St. Juste emphasizes that this initiative goes far beyond financial contributions.
+It represents a direct investment in the people of St. Kitts and Nevis: “Our NHC will be overseeing the project, engaging local contractors, and hiring local tradesmen from electricians and plumbers to block manufacturers.
+From the start, ClientReferrals insisted that these homes must be built by the people of St. Kitts and Nevis and for the people of St. Kitts and Nevis.”

 Forty Years of Investment Citizenship: A New Chapter for St Kitts Investment Migration